alexbarten/adventofcode/README.md

     [name of puzzle]_1 : The first assignment.
     [name of puzzle]_2 : The second assignment.

-For most components a test component has been created in the Tests/ folder.
+For a few components a test component has been created in the Tests/ folder.